ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Further level structure as needed by cross-compilation settings may require more stages.
 This will be easily possible to change once the level discipline is enforced.

+The order than modules are compiled depends on normal import dependencies.
+Before you can compile a module, you must compile all modules you depend on for the appropiate stages.
+For example, you may compile some modules for compile-time and some for runtime.
+The idea of a stage relates to when the compiled code is run.
+Modules compiled for compile-time will all be executed and run before any runtime modules are evaluated.

 At the moment, GHC has a basic notion of stages, for example when using ``-fno-code``, only modules which are dependencies of modules which enable ``TemplateHaskell`` are compiled but